 What is unique about this program?

 *Students must follow all application and housing deadlines to be eligible.
 On-campus housing is not guaranteed.
-Instructions to apply for housing are sent to students after they accept their place on the program.
-We encourage you to apply as early as possible.
+Instructions to apply for housing are sent to students after they accept their place in the program.
+We encourage you to apply early.
 Students who are not placed in on-campus housing will be provided with range of suitable alternatives.

 - Read more about the Queen Mary Student Experience